alcantarar/dryft/documentation/JOSS_submission/paper.md

 # Conclusion
 Prior work has corrected drift in GRF signals by subtracting the force measured during a given aerial phase from the following stance phase [@sloot2015comprehensive; @paolini2007testing; @riley2008kinematics].
-The success of this approach heavily relies on how accurately stance and aerial phases are identified and assumes that there is no change in drift within a given step (consecutive aerial and stance phases).
+The success of this approach relies on how accurately stance and aerial phases are identified and assumes that there is no change in drift within a given step (consecutive aerial and stance phases).
 Instead, `dryft` interpolates the force measured at the middle of each aerial phase and subtracts this from the entire trial.
 This package can be used to identify stance phases and correct linear or non-linear drift in GRF signals produced during treadmill running or